Russia’s claim of Mariupol’s capture fuels concern for prisoners of war

 The impact on the broader war remained unclear.

-Many Russian troops already had been redeployed from Mariupol to elsewhere in the conflict, which began when Russia invaded its neighbour on February 24.
+Many Russian troops already had been redeployed from Mariupol to elsewhere in the conflict.

 Russian defence ministry spokesman Igor Konashenkov reported on Saturday that Russia destroyed a Ukrainian special-operations base in the Black Sea region of Odesa as well as a significant cache of western-supplied weapons in northern Ukraine’s Zhytomyr region.